anjalik04/Unsupervised-Symmetry-Discovery-Task-2j/README.md

 </p>

 We can see that the generator is partially succesful at learning the rotation transformation.
 More results can be found in the jupyter notebook.

+The trained weights for all models are present in the github repository.